The Cubic Vortical Whitham Equation: Stability

 The plots of the growth rate versus the Floquet parameter show that solutions with large enough wave height are unstable with respect to a perturbation with $\mu=0.0$.
 This means that such solutions are unstable with respect to perturbations that have the same wavelength as the solution.
-This is quite different than the standard modulational (long-wave) instability that has been proven to exist in the small-amplitude limit of the Whitham equation, see~\cite{HurJohnson2015}.
+Such instabilities are known as superharmonic instabilities.
+These instabilities are quite different than the modulational (long-wave) instability that has been proven to exist in the small-amplitude limit of the Whitham equation, see~\cite{HurJohnson2015}.
 If $\Omega=0.0$ and $L=2\pi$, solutions with $H\ge0.78976$ or $c\ge0.98735$ are unstable with respect to perturbations with period $2\pi$.
 We were unable to find a simple relationship between $(\Omega,L)$ and the $(H,c)$ value of this cutoff.

 As an independent check on the results shown in Figure \ref{s628Om0StabPlot}, we selected the traveling-wave solution to the CV-Whitham equation with $\Omega=0.0$, $H=0.8065$, and $c=0.9880$, see Figure \ref{StabCheck}(a), and an unstable perturbation with $\mu=0.5$ and $\lambda=0.18905$, see Figure \ref{StabCheck}(b).
+The unstable mode is localized near the peak of the traveling-wave solution.
+This is the characteristic feature of the crest instability, also known as the Tanaka instability, see Tanaka {\emph{et al.}}~\cite{Tanaka}.
 Two periods of the solution are shown because the period of the perturbation is twice that of the solution when $\mu=0.5$.
 Then we used

 as an initial condition in our CV-Whitham solver while monitoring the growth of the perturbation.
 The perturbation grew exponentially with rate of approximately $r=0.18905$ until its amplitude was large enough that nonlinear effects began to play a role.
 This result corroborates the value of one point in Figure \ref{s628Om0StabPlot}.